vcruvinelr/goat-website/index.md

 features:
   title: What are the main features?
   image: draw_bridge.png
-  description: The main focus of GOAT is to offer dynamic accessibility analysis at the neighborhood level.
-At the moment, only the walking mode is supported but soon cycling will follow.
-With GOAT, you can calculate different accessibility indicators such as isochrones and gravity-based heat-maps.
-What is more special about GOAT is that you can develop your own case scenarios, for instance you can model a new bridge over a river, and examine corresponding changes in accessibility.
+  description: The main focus of GOAT is to offer dynamic accessibility analysis at the street,neighborhood and district level.
+With GOAT, you can calculate different accessibility indicators such as isochrones and gravity-based heatmaps.
+What is more special about GOAT is that you can develop your own case scenarios.
+For instance you can model the effects of a new bridge or new housing development on accessibility.
 You can view GOAT in action in the videos [here](https://www.open-accessibility.org/videos).
 ---